CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-task-block-1.md

 #### Result

-Waiting for an [IExecutionTask][], that represents the asynchronous execution of another flow, 6 second after the asynchronous flow is started results in the execution containing the [WaitForTask][] block to not pause and the variable `($)Result` being immediately updated to the following:
+Waiting for the [IExecutionTask][], that represents the asynchronous execution of another flow, 6 second after the asynchronous flow is started, results in the execution containing the [WaitForTask][] block to not pause and the variable `($)Result` being immediately updated to the following:

 ```json
 {
     "ResultVariable": "ResultValue"
 }
 ```

+After the [WaitForTask][] block finishs, the `($)Task` will not change state.

 ***